Portuguese orthography: Letter names and pronunciations

 Only the most frequent sounds appear below since a listing of all cases and exceptions would become cumbersome.
 Portuguese is a pluricentric language, and pronunciation of some of the letters differs.
 Apart from those variations, the pronunciation of most consonants is fairly straightforward.
-Only the consonants r, s, x, z, the digraphs ch, lh, nh, rr, and the vowels may require special attention from English speakers.

 Although many letters have more than one pronunciation, their phonetic value is often predictable from their position within a word; that is normally the case for the consonants (except x).
 Since only five letters are available to write the fourteen vowel sounds of Portuguese, vowels have a more complex orthography, but even then, pronunciation is somewhat predictable.
 Knowing the main inflectional paradigms of Portuguese can help.

 In the following table and in the remainder of this article, the phrase "at the end of a syllable" can be understood as "before a consonant, or at the end of a word".
 For the letter r, "at the start of a syllable (not between vowels)" means "at the beginning of a word or after l, n, s, or a prefix ending in a consonant".
 For letters with more than one common pronunciation, their most common phonetic values are given on the left side of the semicolon; sounds after it occur only in a limited number of positions within a word.
 Sounds separated by "~" are allophones or dialectal variants.

 The names of the letters are masculine.